jonnyweatherly/aajonusnet/md/Interviews/Rae Bradbury Interview 2.md

 WE WANT TO LIVE that tells how he and thousands of others suffering from diseases reversed them with diet.

-Unlike most nutritionists who focus on nutritional supplementa-tion, Aajonus is one who thinks diet is everything and supplements are toxic when on an optimal diet.
+Unlike most nutritionists who focus on nutritional supplementation, Aajonus is one who thinks diet is everything and supplements are toxic when on an optimal diet.
 He considers that, in the long run, supplements are just another drug on which the pharmaceutical industry gets rich and people get little.
 The foods he suggests make most medical doctors' hairs stand on end.
-But his suggestions reverse most diseases, consistently
+But his suggestions reverse most diseases, consistently.

 Q: What do you think is the most important nutrient?